apache/druid/docs/ingestion/kinesis-ingestion.md

 Kinesis indexing tasks fetch records using `fetchThreads` threads.
 If `fetchThreads` is higher than the number of Kinesis shards, the excess threads are unused.
-Each fetch thread fetches up to `recordsPerFetch` records at once from a Kinesis shard, with a delay between fetches of `fetchDelayMillis`.
+Each fetch thread fetches up to 10 MB of records at once from a Kinesis shard, with a delay between fetches of `fetchDelayMillis`.
-The records fetched by each thread are pushed into a shared queue of size `recordBufferSize`.
+The records fetched by each thread are pushed into a shared queue of size `recordBufferSizeBytes`.
-The main runner thread for each task polls up to `maxRecordsPerPoll` records from the queue at once.

-When using Kinesis Producer Library's aggregation feature, that is when [`deaggregate`](#deaggregation) is set, each of these parameters refers to aggregated records rather than individual records.

 The default values for these parameters are:

 - `fetchThreads`: Twice the number of processors available to the task.
 The number of processors available to the task is the total number of processors on the server, divided by `druid.worker.capacity` (the number of task slots on that particular server).
+This value is further limited so that the total data record data fetched at a given time does not exceed 5% of the max heap configured, assuming that each thread fetches 10 MB of records at once.
+If the value specified for this configuration is higher than this limit, no failure occurs, but a warning is logged, and the value is implicitly lowered to the max allowed by this constraint.
 - `fetchDelayMillis`: 0 (no delay between fetches).
-- `recordsPerFetch`: 100 MB or an estimated 5% of available heap, whichever is smaller, divided by `fetchThreads`.
-For estimation purposes, Druid uses a figure of 10 KB for regular records and 1 MB for [aggregated records](#deaggregation).
-- `recordBufferSize`: 100 MB or an estimated 10% of available heap, whichever is smaller.
+- `recordBufferSizeBytes`: 100 MB or an estimated 10% of available heap, whichever is smaller.
-For estimation purposes, Druid uses a figure of 10 KB for regular records and 1 MB for [aggregated records](#deaggregation).
-- `maxRecordsPerPoll`: 100 for regular records, 1 for [aggregated records](#deaggregation).
+- `maxBytesPerPoll`: 1000000.

 Kinesis places the following restrictions on calls to fetch records: